Yicong1225/Yicong1225.github.io/_pages/about.md

 Research Interests
 ------------------------
 My research focuses on developing novel statistical methodologies and software for analyzing omics data, with a particular emphasis on microbiome data.
-I am also broadly interested in high-dimensional statistics, bioinformatics, and statistical machine learning methods for omics data.
+I am also broadly interested in high-dimensional statistics and statistical as well as machine learning methods for other omics data.

 <!--
 Academic Services